 Don't know what exactly is bothering you or causing your low moods?
 You’ll soon start to have a clearer picture.
 Even if you think you know what your problem is, you might be surprised to discover it’s something else entirely.
 If you are trying a therapy from the psychodynamic school of thought you will also learn the childhood roots of your issues.

 No matter what form of therapy you try, you will find yourself saying and feeling things in the therapy room you can’t believe you’ve not realised before.
-It’s like therapy creates a safe space to finally be yourself.
+It’s like therapy creates a safe space to finally be yourself and discover new things about you so that you can make decisions that are right for you.

 Understanding others is a natural byproduct of understanding ourselves, so all talk therapies tend to help you relate to others better.
 And because healthy relationships are now understood to be so connected to our psychological wellbeing, many newer therapies focus entirely on relating.
 These include cognitive analytic therapy (CAT) and dynamic interpersonal therapy (DIT).